WooCommerce Cart or Checkout Broken? What to Check First

 If your WooCommerce cart or checkout is broken, the issue should be treated as a store-critical problem from the start.
 A broken cart or checkout interrupts the path from product interest to completed order.
 In many cases, the store may still look normal on the surface, but the core buying flow is already failing.
 That means customers can browse products and even add items, but they cannot complete the purchase normally.

 When WooCommerce cart or checkout is broken, the cause is often deeper than one visible symptom.
-The problem may sit in payment gateways, plugin conflicts, theme compatibility, checkout scripts, shipping logic, cached assets, or update-related mismatches.
+The problem may sit in payment gateways, plugin conflicts, theme compatibility, checkout scripts, shipping logic, tax rules, cached assets, update-related mismatches, server-side problems, or suspicious security behavior.
 The first goal is not to guess.
 The first goal is to narrow down where the flow breaks and what changed before it stopped working.

 What it usually means when WooCommerce cart or checkout is broken